creativeprojects/hardware-events/README.md

 * reads temperature from various sensors (CPU, motherboard, disks)
 * sets FAN speed via the command line like `ipmitool` (multi-zones)
 * sends sensor and FAN data to a monitoring platform (zabbix)
+* suspends hard drive when there's no activity (while still being able to read the temperature before suspending)

 I have it running on various Supermicro server boards (X9/X10/X11) and manage the different FAN zones separately.

-Everything is in the configuration file:
+## Configuration

+Everything is in the configuration file.
+This configuration is Linux based.
+The project probably works on FreeBSD (although not tested) but you might need to change the sensor settings (I'm using linux `sysfs`):

 ```yaml
 ---